Heritage Party (UK): Parliamentary by-elections

+2021 elections

 May 2021 London elections

 Kurten came 15th in the 2021 London mayoral election with 0.4% of the vote.
 Heritage came 13th in the Assembly election with 0.5% of the vote.
-Kurten thus lost his seat in the Assembly (to which he had been elected second on the UKIP list at the 2016 election).
+In addition to his Mayoral loss, Kurten lost his seat in the Assembly (to which he had been elected second on the UKIP list at the 2016 election).